gtatters/Thermimage/BashConvertFLIR.md

 Command Line Instructions for Converting FLIR Video and JPG files for import to ImageJ
 ================

+These instructions are for converting certain flir file types using command line tools.
+These functions are also incorporated into the Thermimage package through the functions, convertflirJPG(), converflirVID(), and ffmpegcall().
+If these functions are not working in R, try following the command line instructions here to diagnose your system.

 ### System Requirements

 Exiftool: <https://www.sno.phy.queensu.ca/~phil/exiftool/>